< Go to Hiking Boots - Men's

 Salomon Quest 4D II GTX Review

-Cons: Lots of seams to wear out, a little too burly and aggressive for casual hiking
+Cons: Lots of seams to wear out, might be too aggressive for casual hikers

-The Salomon Quest 4D II GTX, our Top Pick for Fastpacking, exemplifies the latest design innovations in hiking boots.
+The Salomon Quest 4D II GTX, our do-it-all Editors' Choice Award Winner, exemplifies the latest design innovations in hiking boots.
 Salomon has built a midweight hiking boot that remains true to the comfort and function of their award winning trail runners, while providing the support and ankle stability that hikers and backpackers expect from a boot.
 "Fastpacking" applies the modern alpinist's light and fast approach to backpacking.
-By carefully selecting the minimum amount of lightweight equipment necessary for self-sufficiency, fastpackers cover long distances quickly.
-Sometimes breaking into a run when terrain allows, they may cover 20 miles in a day, often many more.
-It's not uncommon to cover 150 miles in a week when fastpacking, a term used interchangeably with ultralight hiking.
+By carefully selecting the minimum amount of lightweight equipment necessary for self-sufficiency, fastpackers cover long distances quickly, sometimes covering 20 miles or more in a day.

 From the ground up, this is a high-performance boot.
 Nimble enough for running, and stable enough for harsh terrain, it eats up the miles.
 The Contagrip sole provides excellent traction across a range of surfaces on the trail and off.
 The 4D Advanced Chassis gives foot support and great torsional stability.
 The uppers combine several materials that are flexible and supportive at the same time.
-The lacing system was our favorite, and the comfortable ankle collar gave us peace of mind when bombing down steep grades.
+The lacing system was one of our favorites, and the comfortable ankle collar gave us peace of mind when bombing down steep grades.
 This boot begs to be pushed to the limit, and it delivers time and time again.

 Our Analysis and Hands-on Test Results

 Salomon's expertise designing burly trail running shoes has been translated into a boot that feels great on the foot.
 The first thing you'll notice when standing in this model is the slight raised heel design.
 It might take a minute to get used to, but feels great when crushing miles.
 The forefoot is nice and roomy, while the heel cup captures the ankle bones to Achilles well.
 This boot grabs onto your ankle and foot to give you very confident stability without sacrificing comfort.